20 REASONS TO VISIT NEPAL IN 2022

 THE MOUNTAINS : 20 Reasons To Visit Nepal in 2020

-Nepal’s mountains don’t really need any introduction.
-They’re why most travellers come in the first place.
-Whether you’re planning to trek through them, see them from a sightseeing flight, or just admire them on the skyline, the Nepali Himalaya will not disappoint.
+Nepal’s mountains don’t need any introduction.
+They’re why most travelers come in the first place.
+Whether you’re planning to trek through them, see them from a sightseeing flight, or just admire them on the skyline, the Nepali Himalayas will not disappoint.

 THE HILLS